 A Scouts Own religious service/reflection is a Saturday night tradition.

 Every other year, the Troop takes a high adventure trip for boys 13 and older.

-Plans are underway for summer 2017 High Adventure Trip backpacking across Isle Royale National Park.
-The trek is scheduled for Friday 8/4/17 – Thursday 8/10/17 with two adults and 8 youth.
+The 2017 High Adventure Trip was backpacking across Isle Royale National Park.
+The trek dates were Friday 8/4/17 – Thursday 8/10/17 with two adults and 8 youth.
 See trip page for details.

 The boys had a great time at our 2015 High Adventure trip.
 A week long sailing trip leaving from Bayfield Wisconsin aboard two 33 foot sailing vessels touring the Apostle Islands.
 We had two captains with a second adult with and five youth per boat.